 PAN, April 5, 2014

-Pajhwok reporter beaten, camera broken
+Pajhwok reporter beaten, camera broken by army personnel

 ANA personnel stopped them and threatened them to avoid “negative reporting”